-Yesterday was National S’mores Day and lovers of the summer treat took to social media to pay homage to the favorite summer treat.
+Yesterday was National S’mores Day and lovers of the summer treat took to social media to pay homage to their favorite summer treat.
 But, social media users are not the only ones showing the s’more some love.
 The Girl Scouts of America have announced two brand new Girl Scout cookies that are s’more flavored.
-The first is a chocolate-coated cookie, made of a crispy graham cookie double dipped in crème icing and a chocolatey coating.
-According to the Girl Scouts it is vegan, free of artificial colors, preservatives, and partially hydrogenated oils.
+The first is a chocolate-coated cookie, made of a crispy graham cookie double dipped in a crème icing and a chocolatey coating.
+According to the Girl Scouts, it is vegan, free of artificial colors, preservatives, and partially hydrogenated oils.
 The second cookie is made of two crunchy graham cookies with a chocolate and marshmallow filling.
 It also contains no artificial flavors or colors, high fructose corn syrup, or hydrogenated or partially hydrogenated oils.
 These latest additions to the Girl Scout Cookie family will be for sale in early 2017.

 Since the Girl Scouts of America have begun selling their famous cookies in 1917 people seem to not get enough of them.
 What exactly is the secret ingredient to the Girl Scout cookie success?

 Every spring when the cookies officially go on sale, consumers buy approximately 200 million boxes of Girl Scout cookies within four months.
 That equals $767 million in overall sales of Girl Scout cookies.
 In 2012, NBC News broke down the overall Girl Scout cookie sales, determining which cookies are the most popular: